Instagram vs YouTube: which social media platform is better for running an influencer campaign?

-- Resonance – The potential engagement an influencer can generate from an audience that’s relevant and valuable to your brand.
-This is measured from likes and comments on an influencer’s post.
+- Resonance – The potential engagement an influencer can generate from an audience that’s relevant and valuable to your business.
+This is measured by likes and comments on an influencer’s post.

 - Relevance – How many of your target customers can be found on this platform.
 You can check this by analyzing which platforms the influencers in your niche use more.

-- Reach – The number of people you can potentially reach using the influencer’s content on the platform.
+- Reach – The number of people/users you can potentially reach using the influencer’s content on the platform.
 This can be measured by the follower counts of influencers that you plan to work with.

 What Makes YouTube Suitable for Influencer Marketing?

-Video marketing accounts for nearly three-quarters of internet traffic today.
 YouTube is an amazing platform for high-quality content that’s evergreen, search-friendly, and has a long lifespan.
 So, a sponsored YouTube video can do wonders for your brand.
-Every day, more than 500 million hours of videos are being watched on YouTube.

 Of course, this will cost you more than producing content for mediums such as Snapchat stories or Instagram stories.
 However, Snapchat and Instagram Stories are transient even though the content creation is much more affordable than YouTube.

 What Makes Instagram Suitable for Influencer Marketing?

 Sponsored videos on YouTube are great, however, they’re even better on Instagram.
 Not only can they be consumed quickly but also require you to shell out less money for content creation.
 Stories on Instagram and live videos are great for consumers who do not have the time to watch long videos.

-Over 800 million users are active on Instagram every month.
+Over 1 billion users are active on Instagram every month.
 So, Instagram as a platform is beneficial to influencers as well as brands.
 A brand can gain more leads and customers if the content is relevant and visually attractive.
 It also helps in boosting the number of followers and engagement of an influencer.